Overview of IFRS in India

 ---|---|---|

-Title of Financial statements | Under IFRS, financial statements comprise of
+Title of Financial Statements | Under IFRS, financial statements comprised of

 |

-Indian GAAP comprises the following financial statements
+Indian GAAP contains the following financial statements

 |

-Hedge Accounting | Hedge transactions to be classified as a fair value hedge or cash flow hedge.
+Hedge Accounting | Hedge transactions are classified as a fair value hedge or cash flow hedge.
 Specific guidance for hedge accounting, documentation | No guidelines for hedge accounting and documentation |

-Fixed Assets | Change in useful life and depreciation method is considered a change in accounting estimates and applied prospectively. | A change in depreciation method is considered a change in accounting policy and requires retrospective recomputation of depreciation. |
+Fixed Assets | Change in practical life and depreciation method is considered a change in accounting estimates and applied prospectively. | A change in depreciation method is considered a change in accounting policy and requires retrospective recomputation of depreciation. |

-Revenue | Interest income to be recognized at the effective interest rate | Interest income to be recognized on a time proportion basis |
+Revenue | Interest income is to be recognized at the effective interest rate. | Interest income is to be recognized on a time-proportion basis. |

-Extraordinary items | IFRS disallows the presentation of extraordinary items in the statement of Comprehensive income or in the notes. | Indian GAAP requires extraordinary items to be reported in the profit and loss statement of the entity distinct from the ordinary income and expenses for the period. |
+Extraordinary items | IFRS disallows the presentation of extraordinary items in the statement of Comprehensive income or the notes. | Indian GAAP requires extraordinary items to be reported in the profit and loss statement of the entity distinct from the ordinary income and expenses for the period. |

-Change in the depreciation method | Treated as a change in the accounting estimate and hence is accounted for prospectively. | Treated as a change in the accounting policy and is accounted for |
+Change in the depreciation method. | Treated as a change in the accounting estimate and hence is accounted for prospectively. | It is treated as a change in the accounting policy and is accounted for |

 Benefits of IFRS in India